civicrm/civicrm-sysadmin-guide/docs/integration/drupal/index.md

 Data sets in CiviCRM, anytime you add a new data **set** (not just a field) you must repeat this process.

+!!! tip
+    If the settings are not shown on the **CMS Database Integration** page, check that you have enabled the Drupal Views module.

 ### Creating Views Using CiviCRM Data

 Views are located in the **Structure** section of the Drupal